chi-n-nguyen/tool-calling-chatbot/README.md

 ## 🙏 Thanks

-Built for DSCubed Winter Program 2025 - thanks for the opportunity to learn function calling properly!
+Built for DSCubed Winter Program 2025 - thanks the AI team for the opportunity to learn function calling!